 Despite all the progress, we can do more.
 We need to continue to strive to increase awareness and lobby our congressional representatives to increase funding for research.
 Tell your stories to a friend.
 Knowledge is power.
 Empower the community.

 What Can We Expect From 2016 in PAH?

 There are some very exciting studies that are enrolling patients.
 Actelion Pharmaceuticals is set to study a combination of three medications together as upfront therapy for PAH.
 Reata will launch a phase 3 study of bardoxylone methyl in connective tissue disease associated PAH.
 Belleraphon will start enrolling a phase III study of inhaled nitric oxide as add-on therapy in PAH.
 We hope that Gilead will announce a phase III study of their newest molecule in the second half of the year.
 Many companies are also expanding their studies to include group 3 pulmonary hypertension (PH due to lung disease).
 There are many other studies that will start enrolling in 2016, visit clinicaltrials.gov for a complete listing.

 2016 is also likely to see more PAH medications become available as generics.
 Stay tuned for more information on this topic.

-At Inspire Pulmonary Media, we are very excited about 2016.
+We are very excited about 2016.
 We look forward to providing both useful and current information about PAH to our readers.
 We value your feedback and invite you to suggest topics on PAH.